gregfoletta/Articles/content/post/2019-12-19-packet-analysis-with-r.markdown

 ---
 title: Packet Analysis with R (Part 1)
-author: ~
+author: Greg Foletta
-date: '2019-11-20'
+date: '2020-02-21'
 slug: packet-analysis-with-r-part-1
 categories: [R, Perl]
 tags: [R Perl PCAP Networking]
-description: ''
+description: 'Analysing packet captures with R and Perl'
 output: md_document
 always_allow_html: yes
 ---

-In this article I am going to be look at some of the ways you can analyse packet captures with R. It is broken in to three mainI am a network and security consultant by trade, but recently I have become enamoured with [R]() and the R community.
-Network engineer, learning more about data science and statistical modeling.

-The joy of learning something that is outside your normal field is when you start to see intersections between it and what you've always been doing.
+I am a network security consultant by trade, but over the past year my studies have been focused on statistics, statistical modelling, and data science.
+The joy of learning outside of your core competencies is when you see intersections and interactions between the old and the new.

-For me this happened when reading the chapter of Hadley Wickham's [R for Data Science](https://vita.had.co.nz/papers/tidy-data.pdf) on [tidy data](https://vita.had.co.nz/papers/tidy-data.pdf).
+For me this ocurred while reading the chapter of Hadley Wickham's [R for Data Science](https://vita.had.co.nz/papers/tidy-data.pdf) on [tidy data](https://vita.had.co.nz/papers/tidy-data.pdf).

 To summarise, tidy data has three key elements: